hernanchavezthielemann/GRO2LAM/README.md

    Water atoms are taken into account, and water configuration popup is enabled.

+   >> Configuration Popup

-   Generally, the following data comes from the water_model.itp:
+   The following data can be extracted from the water_model.itp according the user chosen model.

    >>> O in the non bonded file